The Best Position to Sleep When You Have Sleep Apnea

 I'm not trying to say that positional therapy isn't a good thing (I treat my sleep apnea sleeping on the side), but you need to have the improvements measured.

 Let's suppose you can't afford a sleep study now, and you bought pillows for sleep apnea or a bumper belt, because it's cheaper.
-You shouldn't forget that sleep apnea can still get worse, after many years of successful positional therapy.
+You shouldn't forget that sleep apnea can still get worse, after many years of unsuccessful positional therapy.